csikasote/ammi-asr-class-project/README.md

 - Speech recognition course was very interesting especially that it was coupled with a project that gave me the practical aspect of gathering data and come up with speech dataset for ASR.

 ### Future works
 - Having noticed there exist no speech dataset for any Zambia language.
 I wish to take up a challenge/project and build the speech datasets for some of the local language in my country, Zambia, especially after AMMI.
+This would allow me and other researcher interested in speech recognition to carry on research.
+Also this has an impact on preservation of some local languages.

  -- Signed